ENQT-GmbH/remoc/remoc/README.md

 By default all features are enabled and the JSON codec is used as default.

+### JavaScript and web support

+Remoc supports compiling to the WebAssembly targets `wasm32-unknown-unknown`, `wasm32-wasip1` and `wasm32-wasip1-threads`.
+If you are targeting a JavaScript runtime environment (like a web browser) you must enable the `js` crate feature.
+This will enable JavaScript promises support and spawn tasks onto the browser's native event queue.

 ## Supported Rust versions

 Remoc is built against the latest stable release.